ISAITB/docs-itb-ta/source/executeTests/index.rst

 .. note::

   Using the test bed's REST API is an advanced feature that needs to first be enabled by your administrator to be available to you.
+If setting up your own test bed instance (for `production`_ or `development`_) you may enable this by setting the `AUTOMATION_API_ENABLED`_ property to true.

 All operations provided by the test bed's REST API make use of API keys to determine the information relevant to a specific call.
 These
 API keys are :ref:`managed as part of the organisation's details<manage_your_profile__view_organisation_details__rest>` and include: